woocommerce/qit-documentation/docs/intro.md

 - Install plugins from both Woo.com Marketplace or the WordPress.org Plugin Repository
 - Configure various parameters of the test environment with config files or arguments

+## QIT and Woo.com Marketplace
+Partner Developers at Woo.com can use the Quality Insights Toolkit (QIT) to test extensions for the marketplace.
+This includes running tests on local development builds or as part of CI workflows.

-## How can I use the toolkit?
+## Can I use QIT if I'm not a Developer on Woo.com?

-Tests are executed automatically by us whenever you publish a new version of your extension on the WooCommerce Marketplace.
-You can also run tests manually using the following tools:
+While the full QIT is exclusive to Woo.com Partner Developers, non-partners can use the local test environment.
+Full access is planned for the public in the future.

+## Ways to Use QIT
+QIT automatically runs tests for new Woo Marketplace extension versions.
+Additionally, developers can manually run tests using:
-- [CLI](cli/getting-started.md): A CLI tool that allows you to run and view tests, including against development builds.
+- **CLI**: For running and viewing tests, including development builds.
+[Getting Started with CLI](cli/getting-started).
-- [Dashboard](dashboard/getting-started.md): A UI-based test runner and test results viewer, available in your WooCommerce dashboard.
+- **Dashboard**: UI-based test runner and results viewer in your Woo.com dashboard.
+[Dashboard Guide](woo-com/getting-started).
-- [GitHub Workflows](workflows/getting-started.md): GitHub workflow files that allow running tests regularly with QIT as part of a GitHub development workflow.

-## Why does this toolkit exist?

-The primary goal of these tools is to assist extension developers to easily integrate a variety of tests into their development workflows, and promote and encourage quality around WooCommerce extensions available in the marketplace.
+- **GitHub Workflows**: To integrate QIT tests in GitHub development workflows.
+[Setting Up Workflows](workflows/getting-started).